umontreal-simul/latticetester/README.md

 if you obtained the source code with the `git` command.
 If you obtained the source code from the ZIP archive, the directory should be named `latticetester-master` instead of `latticetester`.
-At the root of the source tree lies the `waf` script, manages the build process.
+At the root of the source tree lies the `waf` script, which manages the build process.

 Try: